jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 Some bricks of the headless components (e.g. the `popOverPanel` or the `listboxItem`) are positioned dynamically and hover over the rest of the content.
 These are often faded in and out dynamically.

 These blocks are implemented using the library [Popper.js](https://popper.js.org).
-Bid accordingly they offer a unified configuration interface to the most important attributes.
+Accordingly, they offer a unified configuration interface to the most important attributes.

 The following configurations are available in the scope of such a brick that implements the abstract class `PopUpPanel` in order to influence the positioning of the content: